 3. Exam Procedures

-You will receive information in advance of each exam period from Allard Law Student Services regarding the exam procedures for writing exams at the CfA.
+You will receive information in advance of each exam period from Allard Law Student Affairs regarding the exam procedures for writing exams at the CfA.
 Review this information carefully as you are responsible to follow all exam procedures.

-Most notably, you must immediately alert the CfA exam invigilators and request that they contact Barbara Wang, Manager, Student Affairs, if during the exam: you have any exam-related questions, you are experiencing any technical issues or if you feel unwell and cannot continue.
+Most notably, you must immediately alert the CfA exam invigilators and request that they contact Katie Gardner, Coordinator, Academic Services, if during the exam: you have any exam-related questions, you are experiencing any technical issues or if you feel unwell and cannot continue.
 This will allow us to assist you while the exam is still taking place, as our ability to help you will be limited after the exam ends.